OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-6144.md

 # Event ID 6144: Security policy in the group policy objects has been applied successfully.

 ## Description
-Event ID 6144: Security policy in the group policy objects has been applied successfully.
+This event generates every time settings from the "Security Settings" section in the group policy object are applied successfully to a computer, without any errors.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|